Powerlearnproject/se-assignment-day-2-git-and-github-Akinyi-02/README.md

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

+Public Repository is accessible to anyone on the internet.
+Anyone can view, clone, and contribute to the repository while Private Repository is accessible only to selected individuals or teams.
+Only authorized users can view, clone, or contribute to the repository.

+Advantages of a public repository

+ •Visibility and Reach:Increased visibility can attract more contributors, users, and feedback.
+It’s ideal for open-source projects that benefit from community involvement.
+ •Community Collaboration:Easier for the community to contribute, report issues, and suggest improvements.
+It fosters a collaborative environment where anyone can participate.
+ •Showcase Work:Provides a platform to showcase your work to potential employers, collaborators, or clients, which can enhance your professional reputation.
+ •Learning and Networking: Facilitates learning and networking by engaging with a broader audience and gaining exposure to diverse perspectives

+ Disadvantages;
+ •Lack of Privacy
+ •Security risks
+ •No control over forks

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

    Add Files to the Repository: